打小人Beatpetty

 How to Remove a Curse

-If you suspect someone has placed a curse on you, the first thing to understand is this: every tradition that practices cursing also practices curse removal.
+If you suspect someone has placed a curse on you, the first thing to understand is this: how to break a curse is knowledge every cursing tradition preserves — and every tradition that practices cursing also practices curse removal.
 Curses are not permanent.
 They can be broken, dissolved, and reversed — and the methods for doing so are older than the curses themselves.

 The desire to remove a curse is as old as the desire to cast one.
 Roman defixiones — lead curse tablets buried in graves — included "unbinding formulas" that could reverse the spell if the victim discovered it.
 Chinese folk religion has specific rituals for dissolving the negative energy sent by a petty person.
 The Vodou tradition includes methods for reversing wanga (harmful charms).
 Where there is a curse, there is a counter-curse.